mWater/ui-builder/README.md

 ### Widgets

 A widget contains a single block and has a human readable name.
-It also defines 0 or more contacts variables that will be passed to the block.
+It also defines 0 or more contexts variables that will be passed to the block.

 The purpose of the UI Builder is primarily to create widgets which represent pages of the website or that represents smaller pieces that can be reused.